scott-anderson-wc/cs210pub/lectures/L04/ottergram3.md

 ## Extra Time?

 * Add some text that will flow around the detail image, making the detail float

+## End of Class

+At the end of each class, I'll hand out paper slips.
+On it, please write *your name* and one of the following:

+* A question you have about the material of the day
+* Something you learned
+* A suggestion
+* An "I'm okay" statement

 ## Fun fact